 - Log the edits to this field, and show them on forms: checked (Note: when changing this setting you'll be presented with a dialog window explaining that if you use append-only you cannot have autofills enabled.
 Click Ok to proceed.)

-+ Use full names rather than screen names: checked (Optional.
+- Show full names instead of user names: checked (Optional.
 This makes it easier to identify the user who made the change.)

 Now create a Form Rule on the form that people use to edit the records in this table.
 There are a number of ways to get to the Form Builder screen for a form, but an easy way is to Edit a record in the table and click the "Customize this form" icon in the upper right of the page.
 When asked, click "Edit the Rules for this form in the Form Builder"